anshaj2307/ll/Readme.md

-# This is the Tic Tac Toe game playing between tow players
+# This is the Tic Tac Toe game playing between two players